AcademySoftwareFoundation/openqmc/README.md

   the difference between project maintainer roles.
 The process of becoming a maintainer is outlined here.
-- [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md), covers the code of conduct that we are commited to upholding as participants of the project's development, and as members of the larger community.
+- [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md), covers the code of conduct that we are committed to upholding as participants of the project's development, and as members of the larger community.

 If instead you want to submit an issue or a request, report it by creating a